szhorvat/IGraphM/README.md

 ## Contributions

-Contributions to IGraph/M are most welcome.  igraph is a large graph library with diverse functionality.
+Contributions to IGraph/M are most welcome!  igraph is a large graph library with diverse functionality.
 I primarily focused on providing an interface to functions that I need myself, and I do not have time to cover all igraph functions.
 If you are interested in extending IGraph/M, send me an email to get technical guidance.
 IGraph/M is uses the [LTemplate package][1], and acts as a driver for LTemplate development.
 I recommend starting by reading the LTemplate tutorial.

 Desired but not yet completed functionality: